Motherwell and Wishaw (Scottish Parliament constituency): Constituency boundaries and council area

-The Holyrood constituency is one of four covering the North Lanarkshire council area, the others being Airdrie and Shotts, Coatbridge and Chryston and Cumbernauld and Kilsyth; Uddingston and Bellshill spans parts of both North and South Lanarkshire.
-All five are within the Central Scotland electoral region.
+On the 2011 boundaries, the Holyrood constituency has been one of four covering the North Lanarkshire council area, the others being Airdrie and Shotts, Coatbridge and Chryston and Cumbernauld and Kilsyth; Uddingston and Bellshill spans parts of both North and South Lanarkshire.
+All five formed part of the Central Scotland electoral region.
+From 2026 Airdrie and Shotts will be replaced by the Airdrie seat, and the other North Lanarkshire seats will undergo boundary changes.
+All five seats will form part of the new Central Scotland and Lothians West electoral region.

-The electoral wards used in the creation of Motherwell and Wishaw are listed below.
+The electoral wards used in the 2011 version of Motherwell and Wishaw are listed below.
 All of these wards are part of North Lanarkshire.